UCBerkeleySETI/turbo_seti/README.md

 It can search the data for hundreds of drift rates (in Hz/sec).
 It can handle either .fil or .h5 file formats.

 **NOTE**:
 This code is stable, but new features are currently under development.
-'Git pull' for the latest version.

 Some details for the expert eye: